 That’s why it’s critical to have a comprehensive, forward-looking financial plan to help ensure that you have the highest probability of success leading up to and through retirement.
 As our clients know, our Guided Retirement System does exactly that.
-Logan DeGraeve recently joined Dean Barber on the Barber Financial Group Educational Series to highlight the ins and outs of the Guided Retirement System.
+Logan DeGraeve recently joined Dean Barber on the Modern Wealth Management Educational Series to highlight the ins and outs of the Guided Retirement System.

 What Is the Guided Retirement System?

 In short, the Guided Retirement System is a proprietary system that is designed to guide people to and through retirement.
 Dean finds it interesting that the instance that someone realizes that they’re interacting with a CERTIFIED FINANCIAL PLANNER™ Professional in common passing, the first thing that is usually asked is, “What should I invest in?”

 Well, that might be the first question that they want to know the answer to, but there are several questions that need to be asked before that.
 A financial plan for that person needs to be completed before the CFP® Professional provides guidance on what they should invest in.

 “We need to understand how you think and feel about money, what’s important to you, and what that money needs to do for you,” Logan said.
 “You only need to take as much risk as you need to accomplish your goals.
 If you ask me, ‘What should I invest in?’ the first time you meet me, my answer will be, ‘I don’t know.
 I don’t know anything about you.”

 Step One of the Guided Retirement System: The Discovery Meeting